Isomux

 Friction going from 1 Claude Code to 4+?
 Isomux is your agent office.
 Cute in a useful way.

-free & open source · works with your Claude subscription · runs locally; no cloud, no account
+free · open source · no cloud · no account

 1. Prerequisites